Tech 101: What Is UI Design?

 1. What is UI design?

-UI stands for user interface, and UI design is the field that involves planning, creating, and improving this aspect of websites and applications.
+UI stands for user interface, and user interface design is the field that involves planning, creating, and improving this aspect of websites and applications.

 A user interface is the part of a website or an app that you see and interact with—menus, buttons, forms, notification bars, and so on—as well as visual aspects like color and typography.
 User interface also includes the layout of web pages or app screens, animations of visual elements, and physical interactions like clicks, presses, and swipes.